unpc2026/diaryasprogrammer/README.md

 Assume the latest stable **[TOPIC]** version.

-If behavior is version-sensitive, mark it explicitly.
+If behavior is version-sensitive or exists mainly for backward-compatibility or historical reasons, mark it explicitly.

 Distinguish clearly between: